-Most load balancer vendors use the term Virtual IP address (VIP) to describe the address that the cluster is accessed from.
-It's important to understand that the Virtual IP address (VIP) refers to both the physical IP address and also to the logical load balancer configuration.
-Likewise the real IP (RIP) address refers to both the Real Server's physical IP address and its representation in the logical load balancer configuration.
+Load balancer vendors typically use the term Virtual IP address (VIP) to describe the address that the load balanced cluster is accessed from.
+It's important to understand that 'VIP' refers to both the physical IP address and also to the logical load balancer configuration.
+Likewise, 'RIP' refers to both the Real Server's physical IP address and its representation in the logical load balancer configuration.

 It's not possible to configure a VIP on the same IP address as any of the network interfaces.
-This ensures services can 'float' (move) between Primary and Secondary appliances when using an
+This ensures that services are able to 'float' (move) between Primary and Secondary appliances when using an HA Pair.